-Imagine stopping time and doing whatever it takes to inventory absolutely all that is there according to a completed physics, and then letting time move forward by the tiniest possible increment, and stopping it again.
-If physical causation is the only thing driving events, what is present after the increment can’t exist except as a result of what was there before the increment, can it?
-Not unless something extra-physical, “magic” or mysterious to our scientific understanding somehow intervenes.
-Scientific material determinism considers that current understanding irrefutable: there’s no magic so no mystery, because we have it all figured out.
-But my life experience tells me that extra-physical things exist or may exist and maybe just haven’t yet been explained.
+Imagine stopping time and doing whatever it takes to inventory absolutely everything (or even just a limited piece of that universal everything) according to a completed physics, and then letting time move forward by the tiniest possible increment, and stopping it again.
+If physical causation is the only thing driving events, what is present after our imaginary tiny time increment can’t exist except as a result of what was there before the increment, can it?
+Not unless something extra-physical, “magic” or mysterious to a determinist understanding somehow intervenes.
+Scientific material determinism says no, there’s no magic so no mystery, because whatever completed physics finally finds is all there really is.
+But my life experience tells me that extra-physical things exist or may exist and maybe just haven’t yet been explained because physics isn’t completed and may never be.
 I like the humility and honesty of that agnosticism, which is a good friend to mystery.
-Admitting we don’t know what’s going on leaves the future open instead of predetermined.
+Admitting we don’t know what’s going on would leave at least some part of the future open instead of predetermined.

 (C)onsider the smallest independent unit in cells, which is the proton (the centre of a hydrogen ion).
 Its diameter is about 1 fm (10 to the minus 15 of a meter).
 If we could magnify the proton up to the size of a cell, the edge of the cell would be beyond the edge of the solar system.

 In 1500, the earth appeared to be the centre of the everything until Copernicus suggested otherwise.
 In the 19th century the mechanics of Isaac Newton were accepted as the answer to the workings of the universe, until Einstein suggested relativity.
-Dr. Noble encourages our mindset to be open to speculation that late-20th-century physical determinism may not be the whole story either.
-The “whole story” may in fact end up being beyond our reach.
+Dr. Noble encourages our mindset to open to speculation that late-20th-century physical determinism may not be the whole story either.
+The “whole story” may in fact end up being beyond our reach: mysterious.